mateusjatenee/php-json-feed/README.md

 ```

+# All at once
-Alternatively, you may do all at once.
+Alternatively, you may do all at once, specially if you are not using Laravel.

 ```php
 <?php